 IP scanners are commonly used by network administrators, security professionals, and IT teams to gain visibility into the devices and infrastructure on a network.
 It can also allow managers to maintain a detailed and updated diagram of the network.

-Here is our list of the ten best free IP and port scanners for open ports, IP addresses and service scanning:
+Here is our list of the 11 best free IP and Port Scanners for open ports, IP addresses and service scanning:

 - Nmap A command-line utility that includes a range of network management tools, including IP address management features and a port scanner.
 Available for Windows, macOS, and Linux.

 - Advanced IP Scanner A suite of network exploration tools, including a port scanner as well as an IP scanner, that has more than 53 million users.
 Installs on Windows.

 - Angry IP Scanner A free network address monitoring utility that includes IP management functions and a port scanning service.
 Available for Windows, macOS, and Linux.